herzenschein/herz-quadlet/README.md

 ## Advantages of Quadlets

-* Podman Pods require you to define ports and whatnot at Pod creation time, which can be unpractical if you need to change your setup in the future.
+* Podman Pods require you to define ports and whatnot at Pod creation time, which can be impractical if you need to change your setup in the future.
 With Quadlets, you alter the container file, reload the daemon and restart the service.

 * Using podman-generate-systemd always generates complex and hard-to-read